Stochastic transport by Gaussian noise: The non commutative case

 The closedness of $\mathbb{E}\left[ \theta_{\epsilon}\left( t\right) \right] $ to $\overline{\theta}\left( t\right) $ depends on the smallness of the average commutator $R_{\epsilon,k}\left( s,r\right) $.
 Estimates on $R_{\epsilon,k}\left( s,r\right) $ seem possible but those we have found until now do not deserve to be reported, so we postpone this subject to future research.

-\begin{acks}[Acknowledgments] This research was influnced by discussions with several experts and in particular, for the first author, by James Michael Leahy and Umberto Pappalettera. \end{acks}

-\begin{funding} The research of the first author is funded by the European Union (ERC, NoisyFluid, No. 101053472).
+\textbf{ACKNOWLEDGEMENTS}.
+This research was influenced by discussions with several experts and in particular, for the first author, by James Michael Leahy and Umberto Pappalettera.
+The research of the first author is funded by the European Union (ERC, NoisyFluid, No. 101053472).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 The research of the second named author was partially supported by the ANR-22-CE40-0015-01 (SDAIM).